adamaig/dev-with-docker-on-ubuntu/README.md

 Finder or other filesystem interaction to freeze while waiting on the mount to timeout. **If this occurs, a) unmount the share, and if that fails b) restart the guest, and unmount the share before halting.** Don't panic!
+2. The box this project is based on is older, so you may wish to start by specifying a newer box version, or run `apt-get dist-upgrade` to bring the system more up to date.
+3. To upgrade the kernel: `apt-get install --install-recommends linux-generic-hwe-16.04 xserver-xorg-hwe-16.04`